-In part 2, John Ashburne and friends get to know the teachers at Tsukiji Cooking School and start recreating some local dishes.
+In part 2, FGL editorial team and friends get to know the teachers at Tsukiji Cooking School and start recreating some local dishes.
 You can find part 1 of this article here.

 Our teacher for the practical part of our Tsukiji experience is the irrepressibly cheerful Naoko Kawagoe who is ably assisted by her colleague and translator, Aya Maeda.
 Kawagoe-sensei has all the bubble and energy of a TV chef, and her enthusiasm is catching.
 We can't wait to start.

 Whilst we were shopping the two ladies had accomplished much of the preparation work for the half a dozen dishes that we will make this morning: nigirizushi, temarizushi, makizushi sushi rolls, niku dofu simmered beef and tofu, seared bonito steaks and miso soup.

 The open kitchen at the Tsukiji Cooking School and the classroom with its large tables is the perfect environment in which to learn to cook, clean, well lit, spacious.
 Kawagoe-sensei sets us off with niku dofu, simmering the white blocks of tofu in mirin, soy sauce, sake and dashi stock, with thin slices of top quality beef and thinly sliced negi scallions.
 We add shirataki, thin ribbons of konnyaku konjac ‘noodles’.

 From my writing on Japanese cuisine over the years, I know that explaining konnyaku, which is often translated into English as the rather unappetizing ‘Devil’s Tongue’ or ‘Elephant’s Foot’, can be problematic.
 Aya-san is, however, more than up to the task.
 “It’s a paste made from the root of the konjac plant, largely used for its consistency – it has no taste of its own – and the fact that it is zero calorie.
 It's great for dieting”.